flink-extended/ai-flow/docs/content/architecture/overview.md

 ## Architecture

-The following figure shows the components of AIFlow:
+The overall architecture of AIFlow is shown in the figure blew:

 ![Alt text](../images/architecture/architecture.png)

-AIFlow consists of three components: SDK, AIFlow Server, Notification Server and Scheduler.
+AIFlow consists of components: AIFlow SDK, AIFlow Server, Notification Server, Scheduler.

-1. __SDK__: Provides the API of workflow operation, Meta Service and Scheduler Service.
+1. __SDK__: AIFlow SDK provides the API of workflow operation and the client of the Meta Service and Scheduler Service.
    The SDK consists of four parts: AIFlow API, AI Graph, Translator and Workflow.

-    * __AIFlow API__:  The functions it provides are: defining a machine learning workflow, controlling workflow  (submit, run, stop, etc.), sending/listening event, managing meta-information and developing plugins.
+    * __AIFlow API__:  AIFlow API provides the functions like defining a machine learning workflow, controlling workflow  (submit, run, stop, etc.), sending/listening event, managing meta-information and developing plugins.